Surface options:

 the Platinum4, or the combination of all three

 criteria catalogs.
-(Note that RSCC as an electron density validation
+(Note that real-space correlation coefficient (RSCC) as an electron density validation

 criteria was replaced by EDIAm5 scoring).